gmatrangola/ProtoBLE/README.md

 ### api.proto:

-It might be convenient to create a simple Java Library Module for the API that includes the proto along with some interfaces containing constants for the UUIDs for use in both the Peripheral and Central code.
+It might be convenient to create a simple Java Library Module for the API that includes the proto for the Peripheral and Central code.
 See ExampeApiHello.
-Use the com.google.protobuf to make this a seamless part of the build process
+Use the protobuf gradle plugin to make this a seamless part of the build process.

 ```proto